CTU-IIG/linux-rt-simtarget/README.md

 	patch -p1 < 1-mlockall.patch
 	patch -p1 < 2-nanosleep.patch

 The patches are supposed to be run along with RT_PREEMPT patched Linux Kernel.
 Recent version of patched kernel for Raspberry Pi can be found [here][l_ppisa_rpi_linux].
-To build the kernel follow [Kernel building for Raspberry Pi][l_kernel_build]
+To build the kernel follow [Kernel building for Raspberry Pi][l_kernel_build].

 ##Documentation